 - The Governor’s stay at home order does NOT prohibit parents from leaving home to pick up or drop off their children to the other parent’s residence or designated exchange point, in order to comply with custody and parenting time orders and agreements.
 Additional guidelines from this Court are available to review.

-- All in person domestic relations and civil cases are continued until further notice.
+- All in person domestic relations and civil cases will be heard in the manner deemed most appropriate by the Judge or Magistrate.
 Initial arraignments/appearances on indictments, bond violations, or probation violations will continue to proceed, if the Defendant is in custody.
-Proceeding with all other hearings will be determined on a case-by-case basis.
+Proceeding with all other hearings will be determined on a case-by-case basis and held in the manner deemed most appropriate by the Judge or Magistrate.
 Telephone status conferences and pre-trial matters will continue by phone.
 Please contact 419-734-6790 for criminal and civil issues and 419-734-6818 for domestic issues to obtain further information about your case.

 - Drug testing will continue at this time.
 Please call 419-734-6893 daily, for instructions.

 - The Court is working with the Ottawa County Sheriff to reduce jail population and allow for potential reduced staffing.
 GPS monitoring and house arrest are being utilized to enable the release some Defendants.
 The Court has a responsibility to protect the community and the safety of the public.
 Any Victim of a Defendant will be contacted prior to any release.
 If you have any questions or concerns, please contact the Adult Probation Department at 419-734-6795.